Response to coronavirus (COVID-19)

 The current status of our services appear below.
 Although operations have changed slightly in some areas, Casa de la Luz remains unwavering in our commitment to providing superior end-of-life care.

 • 24-hour support line (520.544.9890) continues to offer around the clock assistance, including assessment of and response to after-hour patient needs.

 • Our capacity to provide hospice evaluations and admissions is unchanged.
 The referral and intake office remain available to answer questions and facilitate assessments with an RN, including virtual evaluations for individuals in isolation.

 • Our inpatient unit (Casa Hospice at The Hacienda) remains fully staffed and continues to provide general inpatient level of care.
 Respite placement is reserved only for emergent issues.
 Visitation policies, including limiting the number of guests and requiring face coverings (which we can supply if needed) have been established to enable patients and families to stay connected while also ensuring a safe environment.
 See all of our inpatient unit visitation guidelines here.

-• Reduced staff at our Administrative Office and canceled community meetings.
+• We’ve reduced staff at our Administrative Office and all community meetings are cancelled.

 Casa de la Luz has been a trusted community partner for more than 20 years.
 And we remain committed to being a “house of light”, providing comfort and support to our Southern Arizona community.Back to Articles